 What is “kintsugi”?

 "Kintsugi" is a traditional repair technique used in Japan for centuries to mend broken ceramics.
 With kintsugi, areas of breakage are not hidden but highlighted with gold.
 The traditional way of practicing kintsugi is by using the tree sap of the lacquer tree, also known as urushi lacquer, to put broken pieces back together and fill any chips.
-The use of urushi for restoration dates back to as far as the Jomon period (10 thousand years ago).
+The use of urushi for restoration dates back to as far as the Jomon period (around nine thousand years ago).

 The practice of using gold to highlight the scars of the restored items became very popular with the establishment of a strong Japanese tea culture.
 Tea ceremony was developed around zen concepts such as wabisabi, which celebrates the impermanence and unperfectness of beauty.